 '''

 AUTHENTICATION_BACKENDS = (

 'modoboa.lib.authbackends.LDAPBackend',

+'modoboa.lib.authbackends.LDAPSecondaryBackend', # Useful for a fallback

+→mechanism

 'django.contrib.auth.backends.ModelBackend',

 )

 '''

 Finally, go to Modoboa > Parameters > General and set Authentication type to LDAP.

 From there, new parameters will appear to let you configure the way Modoboa should connect to your LDAP server.
 They are described just below: